The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Notation and conventions

+Let $\KK$ be a field.
 For every Tannakian category $\bfC$ over $\KK$, we say that an object in $\bfC$ is a \textit{trivial object} if it is isomorphic to $\mathbbm{1}^{\oplus n}$ for some $n\in \N$.
 We say that an object $V\in\bfC$ is \textit{irreducible} if the only subobjects of $V$ are $0$ and $V$ itself.
 We say that $V\in\bfC$ is \textit{absolutely irreducible} if for ever finite extension $\LL/\KK$, the extension of scalars $V\otimes_\KK \LL$ is irreducible.
-A \textit{Tannakian subcategory} of $\bfC$ is a strictly full abelian subcategory, closed under $\otimes$, duals, subobjects (and thus quotients).
+A \textit{Tannakian subcategory} of $\bfC$, for us, is a strictly full abelian subcategory, closed under $\otimes$, duals, subobjects (and thus quotients).
 If $V$ is an object of $\bfC$, we denote by $\langle V\rangle$ the smallest Tannakian subcategory of $\bfC$ containing $V$.
+We write $\VVec_\KK$ for the Tannakian category of finite dimensional $\KK$-vector spaces.